+Electricity

+Repair category 2

-Electricity Repair category 1 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-There was no evidence of a recent test, however the vendor tells us the property has been recently re-wired and checked during its recent remodelling works.
+Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.

+There is no evidence of a recent test.

 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
-This should be regarded as a routine safety and maintenance check and the costs should be fully appreciated.
+This should be regarded as a routine safety and maintenance check.

-Gas
+G as

 Repair category -

 Notes Not applicable.